-Whether you’re a parent driving your kiddos to school or sending your child off to their first year of college, J. Gonzalez Law Firm would like you to keep in mind that back-to-school season means sharing the road and driving safely.
+Whether you’re a parent driving your kiddos to school or sending your child off to their first year of college, J. Gonzalez Injury Attorneys would like you to keep in mind that back-to-school season means sharing the road and driving safely.

 11 Essential Mindful Driving Tips When in School Zones

 The hours before and after school is when traffic around schools is worst.
 Being behind the wheel in a school zone during this time requires your undivided attention.

 Remember, you are sharing the road with young pedestrians, school buses, and bicyclists of all ages.
 Follow these driving guidelines to keep everyone safe:

 - When driving in areas with a high volume of young pedestrians – like in a school zone – take precautions to ensure their safety.

 - Always keep an eye out for children darting into the street.

 - Never block a crosswalk as this could put children at risk if they are forced to walk around your vehicle.